New graduate registration

 for general registration as a new graduate with the Veterinary Practitioners Registration Board of Victoria (the Board) if:

-- In the 2019-2020 year (if registering before 30 June 2020) or the 2020-2021 year (if registering after 1 July 2020), you were or will be awarded a degree in veterinary science or medicine from a tertiary institution accredited by the Australasian Veterinary Boards Council (AVBC).
+- In the 2020-2021 year, you were or will be awarded/conferred a degree in veterinary science or medicine from an accredited tertiary institution recognised by the Board as listed by the Australasian Veterinary Boards Council (AVBC).
 Some international graduates from some universities on the AVBC list must also show they have passed the North American Veterinary Licensing Examination (NAVLE).
 Applicants may also need to demonstrate English language competency.

 - You plan to live in Victoria after you graduate.